hashlag/neighbours/README.md

 Custom distance metrics and smoothing kernels are supported.

+Demo: `demo/regressor_demo.py`

+### Regressor description

+Nadaraya-Watson kernel regressor is implemented.

+Demo: `demo/classifier_demo.py`

 ### Neighbors search algorithm

 Random projection forest is used to search for neighbours.

 RP trees are built by recursive binary splits of space by selected hyperplanes.

-On each step algorithm chooses two random objects from train set and calculates a hyperplane symmetrically separating these two objects in feature space.
+On each step algorithm chooses two random objects from the train set and calculates a hyperplane symmetrically separating these two objects in feature space.
 Such hyperplanes become splitting nodes of an RP tree.

 Each resulting subset is split again if it contains more than `m` (hyperparameter) objects.